MOAB CRAGGIN' CLASSIC

 EQUIPMENT NEEDED: Specific rescue tools (2 5mm nylon prussic loops or Sterling Hollowblocks, 2 48" slings, 2 7mm nylon cordellette, a mechanical assisted braking device, a tube style belay device with plaquette function like an ATC Guide or Reverso, 4 extra HMS style locking carabiners).
 Personal climbing equipment (helmet, harness, climbing shoes, belay hardware, lead climbing and anchor building tools).
 Personal Items such as food, water, sunscreen, bugspray, camera, note taking tools, etc. Appropriate apparel and footwear (clinics may require a short hike and will be conducted outdoors).

-Jay Smith has unimaginable lists of first ascents all over the world, and Jay in particular is one of the most prolific crack climbers in the canyonlands region.
-Just like Fred Beckey and Layton Kor, if you’ve climbed enough, and whether you know it or not, you’ve likely climbed one of Jay’s routes.
-Join this legend to learn better technique for splitter cracks.
+Join local legend Herb Crimp for a lesson in splitter crack technique.
 As possibly the best crack-climbing crag in Moab, Maverick’s cracks are amazing Wingate Sandstone, just like Indian Creek, so this is a perfect clinic for those hoping to take their desert splitter technique to the next level.
 Just like The Creek though, the warm-ups are 5.10, so be ready for some physical climbing.

 To the initiated, off-width climbing is known as one of the most technical styles of climbing there is.
 To the uninitiated, it’s little more than an instrument of torture.
 A little-known legend, and endeared to all who know him, Jay is one of the all-time greatest off-width climbers in the world.
 He was the author of what was at the time the world’s first 5.13 off-width, Lucille, in Vedauwoo, Wyoming, and has been quietly crushing hard off-widths, some of which are still unrepeated, for decades.
 Jay is the trusted advisor to many of our modern off-width idols, acting as a sensei of sorts with his quick wit and excellent technique.
-All these folks will help you ascend that next wide crack, inch by inch.
+Pamela has been seeking out North America’s most challenging inverted and vertical offiwidth climbs since 2008.
+She has over 50 first female ascents including Lucille (onsight) and is the recipient of Climbing Magazine’s Golden Piton Award for establishing Gabriel 5.13c, a 65′ inverted offwidth roof in Zion National Park.
+Working together, Pamela and Jay will help you ascend that next wide crack, inch by inch.

 If you are a glutton for punishment, or simply want to climb that one damn off-width pitch on the tower route of your choice, this clinic is for you.
-At Off-Width City in Long Canyon, you’ll have the chance to work on the subtle art of off-width war with Butora athletes Ashley Ashcroft and Danny Parker, plus local climbing legend Jay Anderson.
+At Off-Width City in Long Canyon, you’ll have the chance to work on the subtle art of off-width war with Pamela Shanti-Pack and local climbing legend Jay Anderson.

 One of climbing’s most eery sub-disciplines, and a favorite of last year’s event - slab climbing!
 Learn how to step it up, high step it up that is!
 Around here, we call is smanding; the sometimes-scary art of smearing on sand.
 Learn this esoteric practice while enjoying a grand tour of some of Wall Streets best slab climbs.
 Though we’ll start on 5.8, we’ll spend a good deal of our time right around 5.10.
 These climbs, done ground-up on the first ascents, are a hallmark of the famous Wall Street climbing area.